grommunio/grommunio-documentation/admin/manual_core.rst

 need to be configured in the packet filter to be accessible (publicly).
 In other words, open port 443.

-By *default*, debian-based distributions ship default web server configs which are in conflict with grommunio.
-It is recommended, to remove the default web service entry, mostly located at ``/etc/nginx/sites-available/default```.
-By simply removing this file, the webserver default website is disabled.
+By *default*, Debian-based distributions ship default web server configs which are in conflict with grommunio.
+It is recommended to remove the default web service entry, generally located at ``/etc/nginx/sites-available/default```.
+By removing this file, the webserver default website is disabled.

 It is recommended to just alter configuration snippets under ``/etc/`` including admin-api configuration, since ``/usr/share``  ships the default configurations.